 I provided initial measurements of vegetation change and rates of salt marsh erosion through the use of historical aerial photographs along the South Coast of England (Baily and Pearson, 2007) and was the lead author in investigating appropriate methods for the creation of digital terrain models using photogrammetry for geomorphological analysis (Baily et al, 2003).
-More recently I have worked with Robert Inkpen on stone erosion rates on St. Pauls Cathedral (Inkpen et al, 2012).
+I recently worked with Robert Inkpen on stone erosion rates on St. Pauls Cathedral (Inkpen et al, 2012).

-The majority of my teaching is connected to environmental assessment and management.
 I have attended training sessions on environmental and ecological footprinting techniques.
 In particular, I am interested in examining the variety of footprinting methods employed by different groups.

 Land utilisation mapping

-I have worked on a number of projects concerning data extraction from historical land use maps.
+Brian has worked on a number of projects concerning data extraction from historical land use maps.
 In particular, this worked looked at semi-automatic data extraction from the maps of the First land Utilisation Survey of Great Britain.
 This work has been published in Applied Geography (Baily et al, 2011).